Marioood/procedraw/README.md

 save as file
-image layer that has is an embedded image remove external dependencies new color picker make ImageManager.combinePixel use CONSTANTS instead of "strings" and test performance move RGB2Hex() and other similar functions to a global helper.js file -- no external libraries are ever gonna be used so it shouldnt matter make killAllChildren() and other similar functions global in tether.js, and make tether.js just be html--js interaction functions ctrl + scroll to zoom in and out
+image layer that has is an embedded image remove external dependencies move RGB2Hex() and other similar functions to a global helper.js file -- no external libraries are ever gonna be used so it shouldnt matter make killAllChildren() and other similar functions global in tether.js, and make tether.js just be html--js interaction functions ctrl + scroll to zoom in and out